-Food Bank of Central New York announces its participation in the Summer Food Service Program (SFSP)
+Food Bank of Central New York is a proud sponsor of the Summer Food Service Program.

-Meals are provided to all children 18 years and under without charge.
-Acceptance and participation requirements for the programs and all activities are the same for all regardless of race, color, national origin, sex, age or disability, and there will be no discrimination in the course of the meal service.
+Meals are provided to all children up to age 19 without charge.
+Acceptance and participation requirements for the programs and all activities are the same for all regardless of race, color, national origin, sex, age or disability and there will be no discrimination in the course of the meal service.

-- Text FOOD to 877877 and a list of sites will be sent.
+- Text FOOD to 877877 and a list of sites will be sent to your phone.

 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call (202) 720-5964 (voice and TDD).
 USDA is an equal opportunity provider and employer.